 You have the right to request access to any personal data we may hold about you and, to ascertain the accuracy of that information.
 To apply for a ‘Subject Access Request’, an individual must:

-We allow you to challenge the data that we hold about you and, where appropriate, you may have the data; erased or rectified/amended.
+We allow you to challenge the data that we hold about you.
+Where appropriate, you may have the data; erased or rectified/amended.
 If your employer has an agreement where Pure Cloud Solutions has a responsibility to process your data, we request that you first discuss this with your employer.

 We may reject requests that are unreasonably repetitive, require disproportionate technical effort (for example, developing a new system or fundamentally changing an existing practice), risk the privacy of others, or would be extremely impractical (for instance, requests concerning information residing on backup systems).